UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

       Ubuntu](https://itsfoss.com/virtualbox-guest-additions-ubuntu).
       You need to be user *root* (Linux) or *Administrator* (Windows) on your computer to be able to do this.
-    * Many Linux distributions will work, the author uses both [OpenSUSE Leap](https://www.opensuse.org) and [Ubuntu](https://ubuntu.com/desktop).
+    * Almost any Linux distribution will work, the author uses both [OpenSUSE Leap](https://www.opensuse.org) and [Ubuntu](https://ubuntu.com/desktop).
 Others will also work.
-    * For the configuration, a VM of size 25GB with 4GB memory will work.
+    * For the configuration in VirtualBox, a VM of size 25GB with 4GB memory will work.
       This depends on the (size of the) sources you plan to harvest and the capabilities of your computer.
 The more, the better.
-The author uses a VM of 35GB with 10GB memory and 3 vCPUs on an 11th gen Intel i7 mobile processor.
+The author uses a VirtualBox VM of size 35GB with
+      10GB memory and 3 vCPUs on an 11th gen Intel i7 mobile processor.

   Linux VM provided by your organization: